 C++ Delete Operator Example

-Let us take an example to illustrate the delete operator in C++.
+Let's consider a scenario to demonstrate the delete operator in C++.

 Example